benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1b-workflow/6-WaitForOrder/_index.en.md

 ```
 ![Drag UpdateItem to designer](../images/se-mod1-wait7.png)

 3. Choose the *Output* tab.
-Here, you will modify the state's output to include the result from the DynamoDB query:
+Here, you will modify the state's output to include the result from the process that restarts the workflow (the order):
 - Check the box *Add original input to output using ResultPath*.
 - In the dropdown, select *Combine original input with result*.
 - In the value textbox, enter `$.order`.